Nico-Curti/PhDthesis/docs/md/Chapter2/Segmentation/Dataset.md

 With this approach we reduced the amount of required annotations by more than 50%.
 The other part of the images were manually annotated.
 The manual annotation was performed without any medical background and thus we can not ensure the goodness of our results.
-This work only aims to prove the possibility of using deep learning techniques to face on segmentation problems.
+This work only aims to prove the possibility of using deep learning techniques to face segmentation problems.

 Following this approach we were able to annotate 104 CT images randomly sampled from the 4 patient slices.
 In particular we extracted 40 slices from a single patient and 96 from the remaining three.